ajCastiglione/udacity-neighborhood-map-react/README.md

 ## Deployment

-In order to deploy this app, run the command ``` npm run build ``` to create the product version of this SPA.
+In order to deploy this app, run the command ``` npm run build ``` to create the production version of this SPA.